-Configure the machine to use the TCP/IP protocol.
+Configure the printer to use the TCP/IP protocol.

-- Make sure that the TCP/IP protocol on the machine is set to active.
-(The default is active.) - Assign an IP address to the machine and configure the other settings required for using the TCP/IP protocol.
+- Confirm that the TCP/IP protocol on the printer is set to be active.
+(The factory default is active.) - Assign an IP address to the printer and configure the other settings required for using the TCP/IP protocol.

-For more information about how to make the above settings, see "Printer Reference 1" that comes with this machine.
+For more information about how to make above settings, see the Setup Guide that comes with the printer.

-Checking the IP address configuration
+Confirming the IP address

-Follow the procedure below to make sure that the IP address has been configured correctly.
+Follow the procedure below to confirm that the IP address has been configured correctly.

-• The following procedure uses the sample IP address: 192.168.15.16.
+• Following procedure uses sample IP address: 192.168.15.16.